 Support to study

-As a university we recognise that, in some circumstances completely out of your control, you may experience difficulties or have conditions that may require additional support.
+As a university we recognise that, in some circumstances completely out of your control, you may experience difficulties or have conditions that may require additional, coordinated support.

 The Support to Study process is intended to provide a positive and supportive approach to the management of your physical and/or mental health.
 The University provides a comprehensive and well-established range of services that will aim to support your academic achievement and overall student experience.

-The Support to Study process has four stages, it can be started and resolved at any Stage, your circumstances will determine which stage is most appropriate for you.
+The Support to Study process has four stages.
+It can be started and resolved at any Stage, however the severity of your circumstances will determine which stage is most appropriate for you.

 It is really important that you attend this meeting and show your commitment to the agreed action plan.
-If it is decided that you require further support the lead member of staff will escalate your case to stage 2 of the process.
+If it is decided that you require further support, or the concerns become more enhanced, the lead member of staff may need to escalate your case to Stage 2 of the process.

 At the meeting you will have the chance to discuss the issues that you have been experiencing.
 This may include what steps you have taken to address the situation, and what support might be helpful for you.

 An action plan will be agreed which should help improve your situation.
 Actions are normally agreed with you and could include recommendations for support.
-The actions will be reviewed during regular support meetings.
+The actions will be reviewed during follow-up support meetings.

 Please note that for professionally accredited programmes, the Stage 2 meeting may be replaced by the Health and Conduct Committee.